The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Conclusion

 \section{Conclusion}

 This work establishes factual consistency over query complexity as a critical dimension of LLM reliability.
 Through \acrnm, we demonstrate that LLMs exhibit systematic misalignment when answering identical factual questions embedded in queries of varying complexity.
-Our analysis reveals predictable patterns: factual accuracy degrades substantially with response position, declining from 51\% for early facts to 30\% for later ones, and correctness exhibits momentum effects.
+Our analysis reveals that LLMs are mostly aligned on being factually incorrect and correctness exhibits momentum effects.
 Our mechanistic analysis provides the first empirical evidence that behavioral factual alignment corresponds to similar internal mechanisms.
-Through zero-ablation, we found that aligned facts exhibit higher mechanistic similarity.
-The predictive modeling results demonstrate practical applications, with mechanistic similarity metrics achieving 78\% accuracy in predicting factual alignment.
-Future work should investigate targeted interventions on circuit patterns to address the consistency failures identified in LLMs.
-We encourage future research to benchmark their models on \acrnm dataset to test for factual alignment.
+The predictive modeling results demonstrate practical applications in detecting factual misalignment.
+Future work should explore factual alignment between short and free-form long-form queries, and investigate targeted interventions on circuit patterns to address the consistency failures identified in LLMs.